ibm-cloud-docs/vpc/vsi-vpc-manage-encryption.md

 Due to the sensitivity of the information for an encryption key, when an event is generated as a result of an API call to the key management service, the event that is generated does not include detailed information about the key.
 Instead, it includes a correlation ID that you can use to identify the key internally in your cloud environment.
 The correlation ID is a field that is returned as part of the `correlationId` field.

-### Important events for key rotation
+### Activity Tracker events for key rotation
 {: #byok-key-rotation-events}

-When you initiate activity in the KMS to rotate and manage your root keys, specific Activity Tracker events are generated.
+When you initiate activity in the KMS to rotate and manage your root keys, Activity Tracker events are generated.
 These events are particular to {{site.data.keyword.keymanagementserviceshort}}, but similar events are generated for HPCS.

 * When you list keys, a `kms.secrets.list` event is generated.
 * When you rotate a root key, a `kms.secrets.rotate` event is generated.
 * When you manually rewrap a data encryption key (DEK) using the new key material, a `kms.secrets.rewrap` event is generated.
-* If you initially imported a root key using an import token, and use the import token to rotate a key, a `kms.secrets.ack-rotate` event is generated.
+* If you initially imported a root key using an import token and use the import token to rotate a key, a `kms.secrets.ack-rotate` event is generated.
 * When you retrieve a key, the `requestData.keyType` field includes the type of key that was retrieved.
 * The `responseData.keyState` field includes the integer that correlates to the state of the key, which include these key state values: Pre-activation = 0, Active = 1, Suspended = 2, Deactivated = 3, and Destroyed = 5.
 For more information on key states, see [Key states and transitions](/docs/key-protect?topic=key-protect-key-states#key-transitions).
 * When you authorize that a key be deleted, a `kms.secrets.setkeyfordeletion` event is generated.
 The `responseData.keyState` field includes the integer that correlates to deleted state (5).
 * The `responseData.totalResources` field includes the total amount of key versions associated with the key.
 * The `responseData.eventAckData.newKeyVersionId ` field includes the unique identifier of the latest key version.

 For additional key rotation events that indicate a successful rotation, see these [key rotation events](/docs/key-protect?topic=key-protect-at-events#rotate-key-registrations-success).
-For information about all Activity Tracker events in {{site.data.keyword.keymanagementserviceshort}}, see [Activity Tracker events](/docs/key-protecttopic=key-protect-at-events#rotate-key-registrations-success).
+For information about all Activity Tracker events in {{site.data.keyword.keymanagementserviceshort}}, see [Activity Tracker events](/docs/vpc?topic=vpc-at-events).

-### Example
+### Example key rotation event
 {: #byok-activity-tracker-key-rotation-example}

 The following JSON example shows a `kms.secrets.rotate` event when a root key is rotated.